EricSSartorius/tune-homepage/src/projects/roofless-house.en.md

 Roofless House is a house without a roof.
 It has a strange shape that similar to a bean.
 The house is located on the outskirts of Silicon Valley.
 It is a large detached house located in a wide open area surrounded by big trees.
-The homeowners&#39; challenge is the one-story house that feels most like being outdoors as possible.
+The homeowners' challenge is the one-story house that feels most like being outdoors as possible.
 The shape of the Roofless House is inspired by a sculpture by British artist Henry Moore, whose work is to design abstract art in the area.
 Because the homeowners are creative